OurFlagIsMined/PokemonGoCheatCodes/README.md

 ## A few codes to get you started off

-Add 100 IV Mew to your inventory
+Add 100 IV Mew to your inventory:
 0115D8CF

+Add 100 IV Ditto to your inventory:
+014CD8CF

 Infinite Master Balls:
 0100D8CF